 Firstly, considering isometric testing, our data suggests no clear evidence of a “familiarisation” biasing effect between days.
 However, and as might be expected, the between-day limits of agreement were greater than the within-day agreement (between-day = CP ± 34.1, LP ± 50.5, and SR ± 23.2; within-day CP ± 28.8, LP ± 38.8, and SR ± 16.7).
 Although, between-day agreement is likely more important for determining strength changes following an intervention, rather than assessment of acute fatigue following a given task.
-In this sense we could consider the between-day agreement in terms of relative value of the mean across all tests for a given exercise, e.g., mean(N)/% agreement; CP=327N, agreement ~10%; LP=668N, agreement ~7%; SR=306N, agreement ~8%.
+In this sense we could consider the between-day agreement relative to the mean across all tests for a given exercise where we assume no training effect here; CP=327N, agreement ~10%; LP=668N, agreement ~7%; SR=306N, agreement ~8%.
 In context, a recent meta-analysis reported an overall estimate strength increase of ~22% (~19% to ~25%) for 2683 participants across 111 studies (Steele, et al. 2023).
-Thus, between day margins seem small enough for this testing method to have the sensitivity to determine true strength changes.
+Thus, between day agreement seems acceptable enough for this testing method to have the sensitivity to determine true strength changes.
 As such we propose these tests show good between-day agreement.

 Considering isokinetic testing, once again, there was no clear evidence of a “familiarisation” biasing effect between days for most exercises and muscle actions, perhaps with the exception of the eccentric LP which showed a slight improvement from day one to day two of ~4%.
-This is in line with verbal commentary where multiple participants reported how unusual it felt to press against a motorised footplate moving the lower body into flexion.
+This is in line with verbal feedback from multiple participants who reported how unusual it felt to press against a motorised footplate moving the lower body into flexion.
 Indeed, authors have reported that variation in strength testing can be exacerbated by the unfamiliar nature of isokinetic movements (Hopkins, Schabort & Hawley, 2001).
-The between-day limits of agreement were better for concentric muscle actions compared to eccentric muscle actions (concentric = CP ± 25.7, LP ± 74.2, and SR ± 17.9; eccentric = CP ± 37.4, LP ± 119.3, and SR ± 28.6).
-This might be expected as a person might be more familiar with applying to force to move an object rather than apply force to resist movement of an object.
-We can also present between-day agreement in terms of relative value of the mean across all tests for a given exercise and muscle action, e.g., mean (Nm)/% agreement; CP= 214Nm/~12% agreement concentric, 240Nm/~15% agreement eccentric; LP= 482Nm/~15% agreement concentric, 583Nm/~20% agreement eccentric; SR= 193Nm/~10% agreement concentric, 206Nm/~14% agreement eccentric.
+The between-day limits of agreement were better for concentric muscle actions compared to eccentric muscle actions (concentric mean estimates = CP ± 25.7, LP ± 74.2, and SR ± 17.9; eccentric mean estimates = CP ± 37.4, LP ± 119.3, and SR ± 28.6).
+This might be expected as a person might be more familiar with applying to force to move an object rather than applying force to resist movement of an object.
+We can also present between-day agreement in terms of relative to the mean across all tests for a given exercise and muscle action where we assume no training effect here ; CP= 214Nm/~12% agreement concentric, 240Nm/~15% agreement eccentric; LP= 482Nm/~15% agreement concentric, 583Nm/~20% agreement eccentric; SR= 193Nm/~10% agreement concentric, 206Nm/~14% agreement eccentric.
+Whilst agreement is relatively speaking poorer for eccentric movements, for most exercises and muscle actions it might be deemed acceptable in that a true strength change might be detectable using these devices and this test mode.

-Furthermore, while eccentric force values were greater than concentric force values (mean; = 240Nm and 214Nm, difference ~12%; LP= 583Nm and 482Nm, difference ~21%; SR= 206Nm and 193Nm, difference ~6%, for concentric and eccentric muscle actions, respectively) these were considerably less than the difference of ~40% recently reported (Nuzzo, et al. 2023).
-However, in that review, the authors discussed that data supports that eccentric: concentric strength ratio was impacted by movement velocity, with an increase in velocity producing an increase in the ratio (Nuzzo, et al. 2023).
+Furthermore, while eccentric force values were greater than concentric force values (mean; = 240Nm and 214Nm, difference ~12%; LP= 583Nm and 482Nm, difference ~21%; SR= 206Nm and 193Nm, difference ~6%, for concentric and eccentric muscle actions, respectively) these were considerably less than the difference of ~40% recently reported in a large meta-analysis, though well within the prediction interval across studies (-3% to 103%; Nuzzo, et al. 2023).
+However, in that meta-analysis, the authors findings from a meta-regression supporting that eccentric: concentric strength ratio was impacted by movement velocity, with an increase in velocity producing an increase in the ratio (Nuzzo, et al. 2023).
 Within the present study, movement velocities were very low; 12.5°/sec at the elbow for CP and SR, and 7.5°/sec for at the knee for LP, as per manufacturers recommendations.